ayanrajpoot10/hianime/README.md

 ### Sample testing instance

-For quick testing only, you can use the following sample testing instance (do not use for production):
+For quick testing only, you can use the following sample testing instance:

 ```
 https://hianime-api-iy4s.onrender.com